GE Oil and Gas: 2011

 In March 2011, GE acquired Wellstream, a British company which designed and manufactures flexible risers and flowline products for oil and gas transportation in the subsea production industry, for approximately £800 million.

-In April 2011, GE acquired John Wood Group’s Well Support Division, which allowed for it to expand into the drilling and surface manufacturing and services portfolio, for $2.8 billion.
+In April 2011, GE acquired John Wood Group’s Well Support Division, which allowed it to expand into drilling and surface manufacturing and services, for $2.8 billion.
 Its products included electric submersible pumps (ESP), wellheads, trees and logging services.

 In 2011, GE also acquired Dresser Inc., which delivers compression, flow technology, measurement and distribution infrastructure and services.
 Its portfolio includes valves, actuators, meters, switches, regulators, piping products and natural gas-fueled engines for compression.

 2012

-In 2012, GE acquired PRESENS, a Norwegian company which develop and supply pressure, temperature and flow measurement sensor solutions.
+In 2012, GE acquired PRESENS, a Norwegian company which develops and supplies pressure, temperature and flow measurement sensor solutions.
 These products sit within the company's Digital Solutions business.

-Also In 2012, GE acquired Naxys, a provider of subsea leak detection and condition monitoring sensors based on passive acoustic technology.
+Also in 2012, GE acquired Naxys, a provider of subsea leak detection and condition monitoring sensors based on passive acoustic technology.
 These products allow operators to monitor the integrity of their subsea installations, and form part of the company's Digital Solutions business.